Welcome to our new website

 Millennium Green, North Hykeham, is an open space with lakes and diverse habitats.
 It’s popular with local families and walkers and is a valuable space close to the urban areas of Lincoln.

-Lollycocks Field, Sleaford, is a wetland area near the River Slea which is currently undergoing work as part of the Blue Green Corridor project.
-The work is titled ‘Taking Care of Lollycocks’ and will see improvements to the mixed wetland, scrapes, grassland and tree cover.
+Lollycocks Field, Sleaford, is a wetland area near the River Slea which has previously undergone work as part of the Blue Green Corridor project.
+The work is titled ‘Taking Care of Lollycocks’ and saw improvements to the mixed wetland, scrapes, grassland and tree cover.

 The Nettles, Sleaford, on the opposite bank of the Slea is a special spot with live willow sculptures and a hint of wilderness to explore.
 A dedicated volunteer group helps keep it a beautiful place for nature and people alike.